My Main Page with Links to

 of ideas in a well-organized manner.

-then start mixing and matching various elements from these styles.
-Sometimes
+then start mixing and matching the elements.
+Often

-creative people take what already exists and look for ways to improve it.
+creative individuals take what already exists and look for ways to improve it.

 and editing skills--at least in their fields.
-They keep pouring effort into
+They pour effort into

-improving the environment as well as improving their drive and inner resources.
+improving the environment--and improve their drive and inner resources.

-They fire themselves up when the environment is unhelpful.
-They are willing to
+They fire themselves up when environments are unhelpful.
+They

 ask for help--often.
-They keep relentlessly thinking and acting.
+They relentlessly think and act.
 Time flies for

 them or passes by without them noticing.
 Some have a strong intuitive